interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 Nonce
 .....

-A counter that increases with every use.
+A counter that increases with every new replace request.

 *Substrate* ::